himangi2003/MultiDGEA/README.md

 The MultiDGEA package requires some of the packages dependency  that are used.
 The package specifically requires R version 4.2.

+To test the package the zipped version of the package is available at X:\fast\gilbert_p\hsrivast\first_git_project\Multidgea as Multidgea_0.1.0.tar.gz and sample input data for count matrix is available as count_matrix.csv and sample meta data is available as sample_meta_data.csv .

 | Package |
 | -----------|
 | DESeq2   |